m-labs/artiq/README_PHASER.rst

 * Parametrized JESD204B core (also capable of operation with eight lanes)
 * The code can be reconfigured.
 Possible example configurations are: support 2 channels at 1 GHz datarate, support 4 channels at 300 MHz data rate, no interpolation, and using mix mode to stress the second and third Nyquist zones (150-300 MHz and 300-450 MHz).

-The hardware required to use the ARTIQ phaser branch is a KC705 with an AD9154-FMC-EBZ plugged into the HPC connector and a low-noise sample rate reference clock.
+The hardware required is a KC705 with an AD9154-FMC-EBZ plugged into the HPC connector and a low-noise sample rate reference clock.

 This work was supported by the Army Research Lab and the University of Maryland.

 The code that was developed for this project is located in several repositories:

-* In ARTIQ, the SAWG and Phaser code: https://github.com/m-labs/artiq/compare/phaser2
+* In ARTIQ, the SAWG and Phaser code: https://github.com/m-labs/artiq
 * The Migen/MiSoC JESD204B core: https://github.com/m-labs/jesd204b